What to Expect at Eagle Island, Georgia

 Airports near Eagle Island:

-- Jacksonville International Airport, an hour and 15 minutes' drive
+• Jacksonville International Airport, also an hour and 15 minutes

-- Brunswick Golden Isles Airport, 20 minutes' drive (all (flights fly to or from Hartsfield-Jackson Atlanta International Airport)
+• Brunswick Golden Isles Airport, 20 minutes' drive (all flights connect at Hartsfield-Jackson Atlanta International Airport)